Skip to content

 Cajun shrimp guacamole bites

-Sweet potato rounds make an extremely good bread substitute.
-If you’re in charge of bringing an app to Thanksgiving this year, consider these healthy sweet potato bites, which involve a spread of universally-beloved guacamole and a few Cajun-seasoned shrimp on top.
+Sweet potato rounds make an excellent bread substitute.
+If you’re in charge of bringing an app to Thanksgiving this year, consider these healthy sweet potato bites topped with guacamole and Cajun-seasoned shrimp.
 While this recipe calls for a homemade spice blend, we won’t judge if you reach for the Tony Chachere’s.
-As far as healthy Thanksgiving appetizers go, we’ll admit that this one is fairly untraditional — but among all the components in a Thanksgiving meal, appetizers are one place where you can get creative.

 Try the recipe from Joyful Healthy Eats.